koppanyh/kopForth/README.md

  - Memory alignment
    - Because certain forth words have the need to look up fields in the word struct using pointer arithmetic, the kfWord struct has been packed to make it easy to intuit the position of the field
    - This only causes problems on systems that do not allow unaligned memory access
+ - Line endings
+   - At the moment the file extension words can't handle the carriage return character (`\r`) and can only handle lines that end with the newline character (`\n`)

 ## Changelog